The New England Journal of Medicine October 02, 2014

 Guideline Committee

-How do the results of the WISDOM trial, in conjunction with the SUNSET study, inform the current GOLD (Global Initiative for Chronic Obstructive Lung Disease) recommendations regarding 'de-escalation' of therapy?
+How do the findings of the WISDOM trial influence the GOLD (Global Initiative for Chronic Obstructive Lung Disease) guideline recommendations regarding the de-escalation of triple therapy, specifically concerning the strength of recommendation for using LABA/LAMA combinations over continued ICS use?

 Key Response